rexcontrols/REXexamples/0302_IoT_Integrations/0302-05_Node-RED_OpenWeatherMap_API/README.md

 for specified cities / coordinates and many other weather data.
 The example shows how to get current weather data in Pilsen, CZE via JSON request.

-JSON string from the response is then parsed and multiple requests are created in order to post data to the REX REST API.
+JSON string from the response is then parsed and multiple requests are created in order to post data to the REXYGEN REST API.

 ## Notes ##
 This example can be easily modified for other data providers such as WeatherUnderground API (http://www.wunderground.com/weather/api)